 The National Disability Insurance Scheme (NDIS) supports people with disability to live full, independent and meaningful lives.
 NDIS aims to provide people with total choice and control over the supports participants’ access.
-My Life My Way is the registered NDIS provider for range of services and meeting with one of our staff we can explain in detail how the NDIS funding could avail you range of different supports to achieve you goals.
+My Life My Way is the registered NDIS provider for range of services, meeting with one of our staff we can explain in detail how the NDIS funding could avail you to a range of different supports to achieve your goals.

 If you’re an existing NDIS Participant or transitioning to the NDIS and would like to access My Life My Way’s services as part of your plan, contact us today.
 We will work closely with you to help in your transition, help find eligibility or develop a personalised support plan focused on helping you achieve your goals.

 Key principles of the NDIS include: